xcart/xc5-manual/en/setting_up_x-cart_5_environment/redirect_http_to_https.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-09-27 23:28 +0400'
 identifier: ref_httpredirect
-updated_at: 2016-08-19 00:00
-layout: article_with_sidebar
-lang: en
-title: 'HTTP to HTTPS redirect configuration'
+title: HTTP to HTTPS redirect configuration
+published: true
+order: 220
 ---

 If you have a secure certificate (SSL) on your website, you can automatically redirect visitors to the secured (HTTPS) version of your website to make sure their information is protected.